-U.S. signs off on $1 billion loan guarantee agreement for Ukraine
+U.S. Treasury Secretary Jacob Lew announced the signing on Monday of a $1 billion loan guarantee agreement for Ukraine.

 When the guarantee is completed, it will complement Kiev's International Monetary Fund reform program.